Special Education Faculty

 His professional experience includes public school teaching, consulting with local and state agencies, and serving two terms as the president of the Division on Developmental Disabilities of the Council for Exceptional Children.

-He is the author of approximately 20 books in special education and 100 articles in refereed journals.
+He is the author of approximately 20 books in special education and more than 100 articles in refereed journals.

 Dr. Polloway was recognized with the Burton Blatt Humanitarian Award and was selected as a Distinguished Alumnus of the Curry School of Education at the University of Virginia.